This Recipe Is: • Make Ahead • Vegetarian •

 - Preheat oven to 350°F.

 - Bake for about 28-33 minutes or until a toothpick comes out clean with just a few crumbs.
-(A perfectly clean toothpick will yield drier, more cake-like brownies.)
+(Baking longer, to get a completely clean toothpick, will yield drier, more cake-like brownies.)

 - Remove pan to a cooling rack and immediately sprinkle brownies with granulated sugar.